ctrlaltcoop/certbot-dns-hetzner/README.md

 completing a dns-01 challenge by creating, and subsequently removing, TXT records using the Hetzner DNS API.

+## Requirements

+### For certbot < 2

+Notice that this plugin is only supporting certbot>=2.0 from 2.0 onwards.
+For older certbot versions use 1.x releases.

 ## Install

 Install this package via pip in the same python environment where you installed your certbot.